On Topologically Big Divergent Trajectories: Introduction

 The result we present here generalizes Tomanov and Weiss \cite{TW}, proving the second of the above claims assuming $\rank_\QQ G=\rank_\RR G$.
 The results in \cite{TW} were also generalized to the $S$-adic setting in \cite{T S-adic}.
+The second of the above claims was also shown by Hattori \cite[Theorems A, B]{Hattori} when $\rank_\QQ G=1$.

+Our methods generalize Weiss' proof of the first part of the above claim \cite[Corollary]{Weiss2}, see Remark \ref{rem: Barak's proof}.
+We utilized a similar mythology to that of Weiss, however the existence of divergent trajectories and the attempt to describe them case additional challenges, which we need to address.
 A crucial step in \cite{TW} (and a result interesting in its own right) was showing that there is a fixed compact subset of $G/\Gamma$ which intersects every diagonal orbit.
 This result is false in general for $A$-orbits satisfying $\rk_\QQ(\bG)\le \dim A < \rk_\RR(\bG)$, as was pointed out by Tomanov and Weiss \cite[Example 1]{TW}.
-In contrast to their example, we will show that for many such subgroups $A$, every $A$-orbit intersect any deformation retract of $G/\Gamma$.
+In contrast to their example, we will show that for many such subgroups $A$, every $A$-orbit intersects any deformation retract of $G/\Gamma$.